gregversteeg/InfoDiffusionSimple/readme.md

 1. Only consider *continuous* density estimation (most diffusion papers treat pixels as discrete)
 2. Omits the ensembling which improves results but complicates the code
-3. Treats the log-logistic distribution (location, scale) as hyper-parameters (see below), rather than estimating them as did in the paper.
+3. Treats the log-logistic distribution (location, scale) as hyper-parameters (see below), rather than estimating them as done in the paper.
 4. Pytorch lightning is used to simplify boilerplate, and makes it easier to exploit different compute resources.